Akashic

 Once a Manufacturing stronghold, the Utica-Rome metro has shifted markedly toward Republican margins in federal races over the past decade, driven by demographic change and deindustrialization in Oneida County's mid-sized cities.

 Across the recorded series it reached a Democratic high of 30.4 points in 1964 and a Republican high of 40.4 points in 1956.
-Between 2020 and 2024 the metro moved 5.5 points toward the Republican candidate; the 2024 margin was 24.5 points.
+Between 2020 and 2024 the metro moved 5.7 points toward the Republican candidate; the 2024 margin was 24.6 points.

-A population of 288,881, a 83% non-Hispanic-white share, and a median household income of $69,815 describe the metro.
+A population of 288,881, a 81% non-Hispanic-white share, and a median household income of $69,815 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Scranton--Wilkes-Barre, PA and Auburn, NY.

 Compare two places, side by side